TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.txt

-NOTE: On Mac platforms, the Java TurboVNC Viewer is bundled as a self-contained app and can be launched by opening the "TurboVNC Viewer" app located in the "TurboVNC" Applications folder or by running /opt/TurboVNC/bin/vncviewer from a shell.
+NOTE: On Mac platforms, the Java TurboVNC Viewer is bundled as a self-contained app and can be launched by opening the "TurboVNC Viewer" app located in the "TurboVNC" Applications folder.
+On Mac or Un*x platforms, the Java TurboVNC Viewer can be launched by running /opt/TurboVNC/bin/vncviewer from a command prompt.
 If using the Java TurboVNC Viewer in this manner, then the instructions below do not apply.
 See the TurboVNC User's Guide for more information.

 Installation